-The first country to use a MOM-was New Zealand in 1904. invented by Mr. Moss, manufactured by the Automatic Franking Machine Co., Ltd., and used experimentally at Christchurch post office for two weeks, and at Wellington P. O. for three weeks.
+The first country to use a MOM - was New Zealand in 1904. invented by Mr. Moss, manufactured by the Automatic Franking Machine Co., Ltd., and used experimentally at Christchurch post office for two weeks, and at Wellington P. O. for three weeks.
 Then, in 1964-65, the New Zealand P. O. placed an experimental MOM in the P.O. at Christchurch.
-Presently the N. Z. P. O. had begun placing MOM's at 12 of the largest post offices, All of the N. Z. MOMS are, and have been only experimental.
+Presently the N. Z. P. O. had begun placing MOM's at 12 of the largest post offices.
+All of the N. Z. MOMS are, and have been only experimental.

 The second country was Germany with Moms in use from 1931 to 1937.
-One machine was used at Berlin P. O. and ane other at Berlin-Charlottenberg, plus one temporarily at Berlin-Wansee (Beach P. O.).
-Following Egypt comes France's usage in March 1936 with a MOM, Havas model, number M.0001, only experimental.
-Again a MOM was used experimentally in Paris in Egypt (1934) in 1969 for one hour only.
+One machine was used at Berlin P. O. and one other at Berlin-Charlottenberg, plus one temporarily at Berlin-Wansee (Beach P. O.).
+Following Egypt comes France's usage in March 1936 with a Fig. 1 - below impression used